Network Censorship Circumvention

 Type: A

-Content: Public IP of server machine
+Content: <Public IP of server machine>

-Leave the rest as default then click save.
+Enable Proxied, leave TTL as default then click save.

 1. Select View Current Settings (10) for the web panel address and open the link.
-You will need to add the prefix to the domain if you set one in step 9.

 2. Login to the panel using info from step 5 or reset using Reset Username & Password (6).